Skip to Content

 In February 2005, the Fifth Circuit Court of Appeals reversed the District Court.
 As noted above, the appellate court held that a settling indemnitor should be allowed the opportunity to re-litigate the fault of the indemnitee such that LOIA might void the contractual indemnity agreement.

-Meloy v Conoco, Inc.
+Meloy v.
+Conoco, Inc.

 In reaching its conclusion, the court of appeals discussed two key cases dealing with indemnification under the LOIA.
-In Meloy v Conoco, Inc., 504 S2d 833 (La 1987), a Louisiana State Supreme Court case, an indemnifying service contractor's employee was injured while working on the indemnitee oil company's offshore oil platform.
+In Meloy v.
+Conoco, Inc., 504 S2d 833 (La 1987), a Louisiana State Supreme Court case, an indemnifying service contractor's employee was injured while working on the indemnitee oil company's offshore oil platform.
 The service contractor was working under a blanket oilfield master service contract requiring the contractor to indemnify the oil company for its own negligence.
 The Louisiana Supreme Court in Meloy held that LOIA voided any indemnification and defense agreements requiring an oilfield contractor to provide defense or indemnity where the indemnitee oil company was in some way at fault; however, if the indemnitee was not found at fault, the indemnity agreement was not void to the extent that the service indemnitor was liable for the indemnitee's costs for defense.
 Moreover, the nature of the indemnity before the court was such that the allegations in the pleadings did not control the service contractor's contractual duty to pay for the costs of defending the suit.
-4
+5

 Quite interestingly, while the Fifth Circuit in American Home notes that the Louisiana Supreme Court in Meloy found that LOIA prohibits a contractual provision requiring that the defense be taken up at the beginning of a personal injury suit before there is a determination of fault of the indemnitee (as opposed to a reimbursement for defense costs incurred after the fact), the court holds that there is nothing in LOIA that prohibits a "voluntary" agreement for the indemnitor to undertake the up-front defense.
 Query: If a statute as interpreted by the state's highest court prohibits an up-front defense requirement, how can parties "voluntarily" agree to do that?
 There is quite obviously a disconnect in logic by the court on that issue, which presumably the Louisiana legislature or that state's supreme court will (or should) fix.
 Either parties are free to contract on that issue or they are not.
 Here the Fifth Circuit is apparently saying the parties were not free to contractually agree before the injury to an up-front defense, but after the injury they are free to do so.
 Surely, that cannot be the correct interpretation of the statute.
-5
+6

-Tanksley v Gulf Oil Corporation
+Tanksley v.
+Gulf Oil Corporation

-Another puzzling aspect of the American Home decision is how it distinguishes its prior holding in Tanksley v Gulf Oil Corporation, 848 F2d 515, 517-518 (5th Cir 1988).
+Another puzzling aspect of the American Home decision is how it distinguishes its prior holding in Tanksley v.
+Gulf Oil Corporation, 848 F2d 515, 517-518 (5th Cir 1988).
 Tanksley involved an injured worker who filed a negligence action against an oil company for injuries sustained while performing workover duties on an oil company's platform.
 The oil company invoked an indemnity provision in the workover contract and filed a third-party complaint against the employee's employer, an indemnifying service contractor.
 The district court granted the contractor's motion for summary judgment, which contended that the LOIA nullified the indemnity provision, thus barring the oil company's recovery, and dismissed the oil company's third-party claim.
 The oil company appealed the district court's decision and then settled with the plaintiff, but tried to maintain its appeal seeking remand of the case to determine its actual fault; i.e., to determine if the LOIA applied.

 The Fifth Circuit declined to remand the case noting that when the indemnitee chose to settle the personal injury case it opted to forego trial to determine whether it was free from fault and thus outside the scope of the LOIA.
 The Tanksley court concluded, therefore, that absent such fault finding, the LOIA nullified the indemnity agreement.
 Query, why should this be logically different and thus completely distinguishable from the situation in which the indemnitee "requests" and the indemnitor "voluntarily agrees" to an up-front defense from the indemnitor and the indemnitor settles the personal injury case?